 In an industry that is dangerous by nature, it can be risky to focus on productivity alone.
 Implementing new practices to improve efficiency must be considered hand in hand with a careful revision of safety measures.

 The construction industry is one of demand and deadline.
 Crews are known to work long, odd hours, and overtime isn’t uncommon.
 If not kept in check, such a strenuous schedule can lead to sleep deprivation; when sleep deprived, the brain is often affected by memory lapses, poor judgement, and slowed reflexes.

 The mental toll that overtime takes on workers in what is often a precarious environment can be physically dangerous.
 A tired employee who makes one careless mistake can have terrible repercussions on themselves or their coworkers.

 Such confusion is not only physically dangerous for a crew, but it can lead to lapses in judgement and miscalculations that call for fixing mistakes or redoing work, thus compromising their timeline.

 In order to preserve the physical and mental health of a crew and keep a project on track, overtime should be managed.
 Employees shouldn’t spend more than a predetermined number of hours working on a construction site per week, and someone should be charged with holding the crew accountable.

 In any field of work, new employees can cost a company time and money if not trained correctly.
 In construction, the stakes are higher once physical safety is factored into the equation.
-To improve a new employee’s efficiency and to keep him or her safe, the buddy system should be adopted.
+To improve productivity in your construction crew, the buddy system should be adopted to up a new employee’s efficiency and to keep him or her safe.

 Pairing a new employee with an experienced crew member is beneficial in more ways than one; as the new worker learns best practices from a seasoned counterpart, the latter can ensure that time isn’t wasted redoing work and that safety measures are enforced.